zammad/zammad-org/src/en/tutorials/connect-config-elasticsearch.md

 assistance.
 :::

-### Data Missing From the Web-UI / Search Data Missing or Incomplete
+### Data missing from the web-UI / search data missing or incomplete

 A commonly reported issue is data missing from the Web-UI.
 This could be tickets, articles, users or anything else